-Fibre can be a confusing subject for many IBS sufferers.
+Fibre can be a confusing subject for many of those affected by IBS.
 For some people, reducing high-fibre foods can help to improve symptoms.
 For others, increasing fibre can help to improve symptoms, so it is very much dependent on the individual.
 Adjust fibre intake according to personal symptoms.
 Use a food and symptom diary and monitor any changes.

-This type of fibre is not dissolved in water.
-It is not readily broken down, so it passes through the digestive system mostly intact.
-It absorbs water, adds bulk to stools, and allows waste to be passed through bowels more quickly.
+This type of fibre does not dissolve in water and is not readily broken down, so it passes through the digestive system mostly intact.
+It absorbs water, adds bulk to stools (faeces) and allows waste to be passed through bowels more quickly.
 Reducing this type of fibre may help to improve symptoms of diarrhoea.
 Foods to reduce or avoid:

-This type of fibre does dissolve in water and can be broken down by the natural bacteria in the bowels.
-It softens stools (faeces) and makes them larger.
+This type of fibre dissolves in water and is broken down by the natural bacteria in the bowels.
+It softens stools and makes them larger.
 Increasing this type of fibre may help to improve symptoms of constipation.
 Foods to include are:

 - Psyllium and ispaghula